 7. Set Boundaries

-While it's important to be supportive, it's also crucial to set healthy boundaries.
-You are not responsible for fixing other people's problems, and you need to prioritize your own well-being.
+While it helps to be supportive, it's also crucial to set healthy boundaries.
+And you are not responsible for fixing other people's problems, and you need to prioritize your own well-being.
 If someone's negativity or emotional distress is overwhelming, it's okay to create some distance or refer them to a professional.

 FAQ